home-assistant/companion.home-assistant/docs/core/sensors.md

 ## Last Update Trigger Sensor
 ![Android](/assets/android.svg)

 For android this sensors state will reflect the [intent](https://developer.android.com/reference/android/content/Intent) of the most recent update sent.
+Additionally the sensor offers settings to allow the user to receive [app events](../integrations/app-events.md) from other Android apps that broadcast an intent.
+Users can register for as many intents as they like, an event will be sent to Home Assistant once the intent has been received.
+Once you save an intent be sure to restart the application to register for the intent.

 ![iOS](/assets/iOS.svg)<br />
 This sensor displays exactly what caused the last update of location and sensor data from the device to Home Assistant.